Increase 3 times your chances of landing an offer Register ×

 Accessories

 • In terms of accessories, less is definitely more.
-For men, no jewellery at all except a wedding band and cufflinks if they are required.
+For men, no jewellery at all except a wedding band, cufflinks if they are required, or anything required by your religion.

 • Regarding watches, it isn't a huge issue either way, but the safest thing to do is probably not to wear one at all.
-A lot of people in business really care about their watches, and will probably notice whatever you have on.
-As discussed above, pretty well anything which gets noticed will be as likely to yield opprobrium as approval.
-This is certainly true of watches and it is all simply not worth the risk of your interviewer loathing (or maybe being jealous of) what you have on.
+A lot of people in business care a lot about their watches, and will probably notice whatever you have on.
+As discussed above, pretty well anything that gets noticed will be as likely to yield opprobrium as approval.
+This is certainly true of watches and it is all simply not worth the risk of your interviewer loathing (or maybe even being jealous of) what you have on.

 • You might habitually wear a signet or family ring, but these can be divisive items and are best left at home for the day.